UR G class

 The seven members of the class entered service on the UR in 1914.

 In 1920, the East Africa Protectorate became the Kenya Crown Colony and was opened for settlement.
-The UR soon became hard pressed to keep up with the increased movement of goods and produce, and the locomotives in the class were used to address that problem.
-They continued in service after the UR was renamed the Kenya-Uganda Railway (KUR) in 1926.
+The UR soon became hard pressed to keep up with the increased movement of goods and produce.
+Locomotives in the class were used to address that problem.

+The class continued in service after the UR was renamed the Kenya-Uganda Railway (KUR) in 1926.